Over 60% of websites run on a CMS today, while many businesses still prefer custom-built sites for full control.

 However, when customers seek to integrate more sophisticated features, boost the site’s performance, or increase its accessibility, this benefit of CMS platforms soon turns into a liability.
 Your website must scale as your company expands, and CMS platforms must be improved to develop genuinely scalable solutions.

 Custom-built websites are not invulnerable to scalability; they are just as likely to operate poorly and be challenging to update or modify.
-But when the need comes, high-quality custom solutions will be more convenient and less expensive to upgrade.
+However, when needed, high-quality custom solutions will be more convenient and less expensive to upgrade.

 In a typical CMS, the platform’s provider is in charge of offering the required security.
 On the one hand, it’s practical because you can forego spending money on creating and maintaining the site’s security.